KOOTENAI COUNTY, Idaho — Kootenai County voters rejected a proposed $50 vehicle registration fee designed to improve area traffic flow and congestion.

-The proposed $50 vehicle registration fee would be annual and per vehicle, according to Miles.
+The proposed $50 vehicle registration fee would have been annual and per vehicle, according to Miles.
 Fees for motorcycles and "terrain vehicles" would have cost $25 under the failed measure.

-If passed, the new fee would be in addition to the base fees drivers already pay when registering their rigs.
+If the measure had passed, the new fee would have been in addition to the base fees drivers already pay when registering their rigs.
 Those range from $45 to $69 based on the age of a driver's vehicle, according to Miles.

-According to Miles, the new fee would drive 30 percent of costs associated with the 12 proposed projects, with an expectation that 70 percent of the funding would come from state and federal resources.
+According to Miles, the new fee would have driven 30 percent of costs associated with the 12 proposed projects, with an expectation that 70 percent of the funding would come from state and federal resources.

 Miles said that federal funding programs are starting to require more local assistance.